Earth of Desire

 “No, you’re fine,” Spruce said.
 He looked into his eyes, which seemed to say anything but.
 “It’s all right.
 I didn’t mind at all…”

-There was a little silence for a moment, which became uncomfortable promptly, then just before any of them could say anything more, Galaxy burst into the room radiating cheerfulness and joy.
+There was a little silence for a moment, which became uncomfortable promptly, then just before any of them could say anything else, Galaxy burst into the room radiating cheerfulness and joy.

-“Hi, guys!” she said.
+“Hi, guys!” she said ecstatically.
 Galaxy looked at them in embarrassment like she knew she was interrupting, but then there was a mischievous glint in her eyes, as if she’d figured out what had just been going on.

-Galaxy planted herself right between the two of them, and grinned at both of them.
+Galaxy planted herself right between the two of them, causing the bed to shake, and grinned at both of them.
 “So…how’s it going you two?”

 “It’s—going fine,” Ash muttered, nervously.
 “Um…we were just reading.
 Studying stuff, really.”